rshivjiani/rshivjiani.github.io/_posts/2014-07-28-hoyer-vs-manziel.md

 ---
-title: "Focus on Your Priorities"
+title: "Focus on Your Priorities!"
 layout: post
 ---